CTurt/dsgmLib/README.md

 Getting Started
 ---------------
-[Download dsgmLib](https://github.com/DSGameMaker/dsgmLib/archive/master.zip), and extract the archive to a new directory in your devkitPro folder, for example C:\devkitPro\dsgmLib\.
+[Download dsgmLib](https://github.com/DSGameMaker/dsgmLib/archive/master.zip), and extract the archive to your devkitPro directory (for example `C:\devkitPro`), then rename the directory `dsgmLib-master` to `dsgmLib`.

-Then, create an environment variable called `DSGMLIB` with the value of the path to dsgmLib.a, for example C:\devkitPro\dsgmLib\dsgmLib.
+Then, create an environment variable called `DSGMLIB` with the value of the path to `dsgmLib.a`, for example `C:\devkitPro\dsgmLib\dsgmLib`.

-Then open a terminal in the directory.
+Now open a terminal in the dsgmLib directory.
 Run `ls` to (hopefully) print this list of files and directories:

     dsgmLib
     examples
     template
+    .gitignore
     LICENSE
+    Makefile
     README.md

 `cd` to `examples` and run `ls` to list the examples: